shirodkar/acm-gitops-demo/README.md

 ### Deploying an Application using Progressive Delivery (in prod)

-1. View the ACM Topology at 'Applications=>demo-rollouts-uat=>Topology'
+1. View the ACM Topology at 'Applications=>demo-rollouts-prod=>Topology'
 2. View the apps in Shared Argo CD.
 3. View the paused status in Argo Rollouts UI.
+    - Log into the prod cluster as a cluster admin
+    - Run the command: ```oc argo rollouts dashboard```
+    - Launch the provided url in a browser, and select the 'demo-rollouts' project, on the top right.
 4. View the application UI.
 It should show partial rollout - 20%.
 4. Promote the rollout, and watch the application UI progress to 100% rollout.